10Mzys/website/_pages/activities.md

 Professional Service
 ======
-* Reviewer for Journal of Machine Learning Research (JMLR), NeurIPS, AISTATS, ICLR.
+* Reviewer for Journal of Machine Learning Research (JMLR), Annals of Statistics, ICML, NeurIPS, AISTATS, ICLR.

 Conference and Workshop
 ======